cybertraining-dsc/fa20-523-337/project/project.md

 	-	GeoNetwork-Metro

-		SFO tops the list for all metro cities, followed by New York and then London
+		SFO tops the list for all metro cities, followed by New York and then London.

 		![GeoNetwork-Metro](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/geo_network_metro.png)